eskoruppa/PolyMC/README.md

 ### Simulation Modes

-- mode:
+- `mode`:

     Specify simulation mode.
 Currently, implemented modes are:

-    - open: Linear molecule without any linking constraints.
+    - `open`: Linear molecule without any linking constraints.
-    - tweezer: linear molecule emulating the setup of magnetic tweezers as used in Refs [3](#skor22) and [4](#vand22).
+    - `tweezer`: linear molecule emulating the setup of magnetic tweezers as used in Refs [3](#skor22) and [4](#vand22).
 Terminal tangents remain aligned, and conservation of linking number may be imposed via impenetrable planes aligned with the terminal monomers.
 Has four different setups specified by the argument tweezer_setup:
-        - free: allows for free fluctuations of the total linking number
+        - `free`: allows for free fluctuations of the total linking number
-        - fix_link: fixed linking number ensemble
+        - `fix_link`: fixed linking number ensemble
-        - torsional_trap: traps the linking number in a quadratic potential to allow for the torque to be measured.
+        - `torsional_trap`: traps the linking number in a quadratic potential to allow for the torque to be measured.
 Corresponds to quasi-fixed linking number ensemble.
-        - torque: constant torque ensemble
+        - `torque`: constant torque ensemble
-    - plasmid: circular molecule.
+    - `plasmid`: circular molecule.
 Linking number remains conserved if excluded volumes are active and EV_check_crossings=1 (see below)
-    - umbrellaplasmid: circular molecule with variable linking number to allow for umbrella sampling the plectoneme free energy
+    - `umbrellaplasmid`: circular molecule with variable linking number to allow for umbrella sampling the plectoneme free energy
-    - plec: pure plectoneme simulation used in Ref [3](#skor22).
+    - `plec`: pure plectoneme simulation used in Ref [3](#skor22).
-    - lin2d: linear molecule in 2 dimensions
+    - `lin2d`: linear molecule in 2 dimensions
-    - closed2d: circular molecule in 2 dimensions
+    - `closed2d`: circular molecule in 2 dimensions

     Each mode has additional mode-specific arguments.
 See example files in RunScripts directory.